Wit-K/Guide-to-CO2-Reduction/theory.md

 *   **Too Strong:** If the metal grabs too tight, the $$CO$$ gets stuck.
 The surface gets clogged by all the $$CO$$, preventing new $$CO_2$$ from entering.
 The reaction stops.
 This is the term define as "surface poisoning".
 *   **Just Right:** The metal holds onto $$CO$$ long enough to transform it into hydrocarbon, but lets go of after the product form.

+The goal of the research is to find a catalyst surface that has this perfect balance.

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>
 <div style="width: 100%; max-width: 650px; margin: 30px auto;">
   <canvas id="volcanoPlot"></canvas>